andrewrothstein/valve-infra/README.md

 Other notes,

- - Systemd will try to take over the current console at boot.
-To see the infrastructure's dashboard, just press `Alt+->` or `CTRL+F2`.
-This will be addressed in a future series.
  - Press `Ctrl-b c` to start a new shell in the dashboard.
  - `make clean` removes all the files created for the test environment.

-WARNING: powering off the machine does not currently work, for reasons that are still being investigated.
-Just kill qemu when you are done!

 ## Production deployment